oracle-quickstart/oci-rsa-ansible-wazuh/README.md

 ## OCI-RSA-ANSIBLE-WAZUH
-This stack contains the [Wazuh](https://wazuh.com/) cluster Ansible playbook, a descriptive language based on YAML, that make easy to create and describe automation jobs.
+This stack contains the [Wazuh](https://wazuh.com/) cluster Ansible playbook.
 The cluster consists of a Wazuh master node and two worker nodes.
 The Wazuh cluster is used for security monitoring, threat detection, integrity monitoring, and more.

 ## Ansible Role: Wazuh Ansible